robertcorponoi/gingerale/readme.md

 main();
 ```

-### **atlas**
+### **atlasToSprites**

-The `atlas` method takes in a texture atlas image file and then accompanying JSON file which specifies where and what size the sprites are in the image file and returns an array of the individual sprites.
+The `atlasToSprites` method takes in a texture atlas image file and then accompanying JSON file which specifies where and what size the sprites are in the image file and returns an array of the individual sprites.

 | param | type   | description                                                | default |
 |-------|--------|------------------------------------------------------------|---------|